-Actual expenditures were \$4.7 million less than revised budget. \$.9 million in routine restricted maintenance projects were carried over to the following year and completed in July & August.
-The balance in savings is primarily due to program and department budget savings and shipping delays due to COVID-19, including \$.9 million in Titles, CSI, & CTEIG, \$.8 million in special education, and \$.3 million in COVID-19 related expenses.
+Actual expenditures were \$5.8 million less than revised budget. \$.6 million in routine restricted maintenance projects were carried over to the following year and completed in July and August.
+The balance in savings is primarily due to program and department budget savings and continued shipping, including \$.4 million in CTEIG and \$1M in the AMIM and LR grants.
+Special Education expenses, mostly contracts, was \$1.3 million less than revised budget.